Sudhakar-09/spring-scheduling-demo/README.md

 Delays the first execution of a scheduled task before it starts running periodically.

+**Real-World Examples:**
+- LinkedIn delays sending job recommendation emails to users who recently updated their profiles.
-**Real-World Example:** A movie streaming platform delays sending watch recommendations until the user has browsed for at least 10 seconds to improve personalization.
+- A movie streaming platform delays watch recommendations until the user has browsed for at least 10 seconds.

-**Use Case:** Allowing services to fully initialize before running a scheduled job.
+- A fitness app delays sending workout reminders until a user has set up their profile.
+- A bank delays sending daily balance updates until after the nightly batch processing is completed.

 **Example:**